 When you’re a new business owner, everything seems exciting.
 Your first client, your first dollar, your first day at work are all pivotal moments for your career.
-Though you may be operating from a single desk in a single room, you imagine the future, when your business is booming, employees are bustling, and you have more work than you can handle.
+Though you may be operating from a single desk in a one-room office, you still imagine the future when your business is booming, employees are bustling, and you have more work than you can handle.

-Unfortunately, many construction companies never reach that point.
-In fact, about half of new construction companies fail within the first year of business.
+Unfortunately, many businesses never reach that point.
+In fact, only about 80% of small businesses survive their first year of business.

-Now you’re looking to expand your business and wondering what’s next.
-First, a word of caution: Expanding your business too soon or too aggressively can be devastating to your construction company.
-The good news is, with some careful planning, you can avoid many common pitfalls.
+Now you’re looking to expand your business and you’re wondering what’s next.
+First, a word of caution: Expanding your business too soon or too aggressively can be devastating, especially to a construction company.
+The good news is you can avoid many common pitfalls with some careful planning.

-In this guide, we’ll walk you through deciding when to expand your construction business, and how to prepare when you’re ready.
+In this guide, we’ll walk you through deciding when to expand your construction business, and how to prepare for expansion when you’re ready.

 4 Signs You’re Ready to Expand Your Business

 Before you go too far with the process, it’s important to make sure you’re actually ready to expand your construction business.
 One of the biggest mistakes you can make is expanding before you’re ready.
-In this scenario, you will tap out your resources, leaving yourself cash-strapped and stretched too thin.
+If you scale too soon, you will tap out your resources, potentially leaving yourself cash-strapped and stretched too thin.
 Here are the most important things to consider before you make the jump:

 1. You Have Plenty of Work